erinrkahn/final_project/README.md

 Additionally, inputting Counties where previous wildfires have started and occurred will help predict whether the wildfire was major or not.
 Also, inputting the proximity of these Counties to the ocean will aid in this prediction as wildfires are typically inland.

-Demographics of a region may also help in predicting wildfire outcomes such as the population of a County, median income of a County, and the median house value of a County.
+Demographics of a region may also help in predicting wildfire outcomes such as the population of a County, the median income of a County, and the median house value of a County.

 Likewise, characteristics of the wildfire itself like the number of acres the fire burned and coordinates of where it started may help determine the possibility of a wildfire becoming a major incident or not.